sassoftware/viya4-monitoring-kubernetes/monitoring/samples/tls/README.md

 underlying helm charts, some components may not have TLS enabled in-cluster.
 See the Limitations/Known Issues section below for details.

+When using this sample for HTTPS for ingress, the following secrets are expected to be populated in the `monitoring` namespace (or `MON_NS` value) manually **BEFORE** running any scripts in this repository:

+* kubernetes.io/tls secret - `prometheus-ingress-tls-secret`
+* kubernetes.io/tls secret - `alertmanager-ingress-tls-secret`
+* kubernetes.io/tls secret - `grafana-ingress-tls-secret`

+Generating these certificates is outside the scope of this README, but the same process described by the SAS Viya deployment documentation can be used here, just using the `monitoring` namespace instead.

+For in-cluster (east-west traffic) TLS for monitoring components, [cert-manager](https://cert-manager.io/) is used to populate the following secrets containing pod certificates (existing secrets are not overwritten, so they can still be manually populated):

+* kubernetes.io/tls secret - `prometheus-tls-secret`
+* kubernetes.io/tls secret - `alertmanager-tls-secret`
+* kubernetes.io/tls secret - `grafana-tls-secret`

 ## Instructions

 Set up an empty directory with a `monitoring` subdirectory to be used for the